Configuring multiple Applications with a single Manifest¶

 If you want to use auto-deployment option to deploy your applications in Operator Cockpit, then make sure that:

 buildpackis deprecated, it is recommended to use

 buildpacksin the manifest, ensure you have enough disk quota.
 If not, specify the disk quota in manifest file.

 binary_buildpackis available.
 Out of all the

-manifest file, the key will be removed from the
+manifest file, the key will be modified to

-manifest file during upload, and therefore auto-deployment will be disabled.
-However, you can still deploy the application manually by using the CF CLI commands.
+manifest file during upload.
 For more information on auto-deployment support in Operator Cockpit, refer Operator Cockpit FAQs.

 Except where otherwise noted, content on this site is licensed under the Development License Agreement.